Welcome to today's edition of the Rush 24-7 podcast.

 That's 4 o'clock in Joplin.

-I ended up arriving at Landriff Park about 715 or 720.
+I ended up arriving at Landruth Park about 7.15 or 7.20.

-I met the mayor, and I met the former parks department.
+I met the mayor and I met the former parks department.

-I met some of the officials, met the uh security people and a lot of the police, and I met the guys in the country bands from Nashville, and they were just a hoot.
+And I met the guys in the country bands from Nashville, and they were just a hoot.

 These guys were just great.

-We sat in there, and one of them had watched the Haney Show, the Haney Project, and wanted to know all about it.
+We sat in there and one of them had watched the Haney show, the Haney project, and wanted to know all about it.

-Um Joe, the leader of the uh of the country band.
+Joe, the leader of the country band.

-Their 4th of July celebration, you know, they got wrecked by that E5 tornado.
+Their 4th of July celebration, you know, they got wrecked by that E-5 tornado.

 And by the way, television does not do that justice.

-And I mean to tell you, I have not seen I've been to a war zone in Afghanistan.
+And I mean to tell you, I have not seen, I've been to a war zone in Afghanistan.

-I've uh I've I've not seen devastation like this.
+I've not seen devastation like this.

 It's incomprehensible.